Damping Off: Symptoms, Treatment, And Prevention

 A serious problem attacking many young plants, damping off disease can be managed using these proven, organic techniques.

 Damping-off is a soil-borne fungal disease that negatively affects the vegetables and flowers in your garden, primarily targeting seeds and new seedlings.

-Symptoms: A soil-borne fungal disease that affects seeds and new seedlings, damping off usually refers to the rotting of stem and root tissues at and below the soil surface.
-In most cases, infected plants will germinate and come up fine, but within a few days they become water-soaked and mushy, fall over at the base, and die.
-Damping off disease attacks many plants and is common throughout the United States.
+Damping-off refers to the rotting of stem and root tissues at and below the soil line.
+In most cases, infected plants will germinate and come up fine, but within a few days, they become water-soaked, mushy, collapse at the base and die.

-Several fungi can cause decay of seeds and seedlings, including species of Rhizoctonia, Fusarium and Phytophthora.
-However, species of the soil fungus Pythium are most often the culprit.
-Damping off typically occurs when old seed is planted in cold, wet soil and is further increased by poor soil drainage.
-High humidity levels, rich potting soils and planting too deeply will also encourage its growth.
+Several fungi can cause the decay of seeds and seedlings, including species of Rhizoctonia solani, Fusarium spp, Botrytis, Sclerotinia, Sclerotium, and phytophthora.
+However, species of the soil fungus pythium are most often the culprit.
+Damping-off typically occurs when old seeds are planted in cold, wet soil temperatures and are further increased by poor soil drainage.
+Environmental conditions such as high humidity levels, cool soil, rich potting soils, and planting too deeply will also encourage its growth.

-Fungal spores live in the soil and are primarily a problem in seed beds.
-They can be transported on garden tools and in garden soils taken into the house or greenhouse.
+Fungal spores live in the soil and are primarily a problem in seedbeds.
+They can be transported on garden tools and in garden soils and taken into the house or greenhouse.